janholo/ProgrammingChallenge1/Readme.md

 Following are the rules of the game:

+* The lower left corner of the playing field is coordinate (0,0)
+* Positive x-axis goes to the right
+* Positive y-axis goes to the top
 * The Ball starts in the center of the field and moves towards the right paddle
 * The ball bounces of the top and bottom wall in a 90° angle
 * If the ball hits the left wall the right player wins